ERA-IITK/IMS/README.md

 # ERA_IMS_v0.9
 The initial project of Inventory managemen for ERA IITK
 ## Developer Notes
-Developed by Muskan Aggarwal, Luvneesh Kumar, Shobhit Jagga.
+Developed by Muskan Agarwal, Luvneesh Kumar, Shobhit Jagga.
 UG Students and members of Team ERA IITK.
 V0.9 consists of a login page, User page and Admin page.
 The back end is Written in PHP and the front-end is in CSS and Html5.
 The work on Back end has been completed for the following features :
 ### Login Page